Homemade Coffee Ice Cream Recipe

-Creamy, rich Coffee Ice Cream like you’ve never tasted before.
+Creamy, rich Homemade Coffee Ice Cream recipe like you’ve never tasted before.
 True coffee flavor infused right into the cream before churning, this is a coffee lovers dream come true.
 Super easy to make!

 Now that I’m home all day, I make it myself and have become quite the coffee snob.
 When I decide to try something new and it doesn’t work out, it can ruin my whole day.
 Ok, so not the WHOLE day but I’m very disappointed when I buy something that is less than stellar.
 Coffee is expensive and you want to get your money’s worth.

-Case in point, when I decided to make coffee ice cream I wanted to be sure that the flavor really came through….like a strong, rich cup of coffee combined with the perfect blend of cream and sugar.
+SO, when I decided to make this coffee ice cream recipe I wanted to be sure that the flavor really came through….like a strong, rich cup of coffee combined with the perfect blend of cream and sugar.
 Something that made you go “mmmmm” when you took a spoonful.
-This is that ice cream.
+This is that coffee ice cream.

-Be sure to pick a coffee bean that you know and love already because this is the real deal…like a frozen cup of that exact blend.
+Be sure to pick a coffee bean that you know and love already (I love Kona coffee because of it’s full, yet mild, flavor) because this is the real deal…like a frozen cup of that exact blend.
 And feel free to use decaffeinated beans.
 I like a small bowl of this with some freshly, whipped cream.
-My husband, Chris, has taken to adding a heaping spoonful to his morning coffee….not a bad plan in my opinion.
-The “coffee people” would love this idea!
+My husband LOVES adding a heaping spoonful to his morning coffee….not a bad plan in my opinion.
+The “coffee people” at the office would love this idea!
 And if you’re not really the coffee lover I thought you were then maybe you’ll like this Bananas Foster or THIS Mint Chocolate Chip Ice Cream instead!
+OR if you are a chocolate love like me you HAVE to make this Chocolate Ice Cream….it’s the best ever.
+I’ll be whipping up some more new flavors in the coming weeks so be sure to follow along on Instagram for all the SWEET details!

 - 3 cups whole milk